This is a Sunday feature looking back at selected articles from the early days of this blog before readership had ramped up. Enjoy.

 Another possibility is that the price of an index fund’s units does not accurately reflect the value of the underlying stocks.
 This is called a premium or a discount depending on whether the price is too high or too low.

-Suppose that we have two index funds A and B that hold the proper mix of stocks, do not sell at a discount or premium, and hold very little cash.
+Suppose that we have two index funds A and B that hold the proper mix of stocks, do not sell at a discount or premium, hold very little cash, and return about the same amount of securities lending profits to unit-holders.
 The only thing left to distinguish them is the MER.
 Fund A has a 0.2% MER, and fund B has a 1% MER.

 This means that no matter what happens in the stock market, fund A will always give a 0.8% higher return than fund B. As an investing strategy, fund B is dominated by fund A. So why would anyone invest in fund B?